Research Strategies for Seminar Papers

 KEEP TRACK OF YOUR RESEARCH.

 • Use the internal tools of the databases.
 Identify the tools within databases that assist with saving your research and use them.
-Look for folders, copy text with citation, and capturing the link, etc. These tools are often at the top of the page in a website, or along the right or left side of the page.
+Look for folders, copy text with citation, and links.
+These tools are often at the top of the page in a website, or along the right or left side of the page.

 We're Here to Help!

-We offer a one-on-one research consultation service, during which we go over the resources for your specific topic, and/or for a specific information need.
-These consultations are by appointment only, and do require some lead time in order for the librarian to prepare for your topic.
+We offer a one-on-one research consultation service during which we review the resources for your specific topic and/or information need.
+These consultations are by appointment only and require some lead time for the librarian to prepare for your topic.

-For quick questions, or questions about library services and resources, the Reference Desk is a great place to start!
-Please see our Reference Desk hours to find out when a reference librarian is on duty.
+The Reference Desk is a great place to start for quick questions or questions about library services and resources!
+Please see our Reference Desk hours to determine when a reference librarian is on duty.
 You can also reach us by chat or email.

 Additional Resource